eXPerience83/DKNCloud-HAS/README.md

 # DKN Cloud for HASS

 DKN Cloud for HASS is a custom integration for Home Assistant that allows you to view and control your Daikin Airzone Cloud (dkn.airzonecloud.com) devices directly from Home Assistant.
+This fork is specifically designed for the "DAIKIN ES.DKNWSERVER Wifi adapter".

 ## Why this Fork?